-Asylum-seekers were denied access to asylum; the police pushed back and abused people entering irregularly.
-The legal framework on gender-based violence was improved, but cases continued to attract minor penalties.
+Asylum seekers were denied access to asylum; the police pushed back and abused people entering irregularly.
+The legal framework on gender-based violence was further improved, but cases continued to rise.
 Access to abortion remained severely constrained.
-Same-sex couples were granted the right to foster children.
-The government withdrew amendments to allow all phones to be tracked in response to the COVID-19 pandemic.
-Journalists continued to be threatened for their work.
+Same-sex couples were granted the right to adopt children.
+Defamation lawsuits threatened the work of journalists and the media.

 Violence against women and girls